How to edit the directory?

 1. Find the method you want to review in the issue tracker (find the link from the wiki pages or use the GitLab search function).

-2. If you want to write a review which is a new review, and not a response to some previous review, then go to the bottom of the page, and in the Write part, write your review.
+2. If you want to write a review that is a new review and not a response to some previous review, then go to the bottom of the page, and in the Write part, write your review.

 • You can use the formatting bar or Markdown to format your text.
 Use the Preview tab to check how your text will look.

-3. When the text is ready, use the arrow next to the Comment text, and choose Start discussion.
-(Others can reply to your review only if you choose the Start discussion option, otherwise, with the Comment option your review will be standalone comment.
+3. When the text is completed, use the arrow next to the Comment text and choose Start discussion.
+(Others can reply to your review only if you choose the Start discussion option; otherwise, with the Comment option, your review will be a standalone comment.)

 • You can use the formatting options as described above.